 Qeqertarsuaq is the only town on verdant Disko Island; legend has it that the island was towed here by two hunters from southern Greenland searching for seals.
 Above the town is the Lyngmark Glacier, the only place in Greenland where you can go dog sledding in summer.

 Uummannaq is one of the most northerly towns in Greenland, situated on an island at the foot of a jagged mountain.
 Learn more about Inuit culture at the small museum, or explore the spectacular natural surroundings in 24-hour daylight; for three months every summer, the sun never sets.

 Upernavik is the northernmost town in Greenland with over 1,000 inhabitants, situated on a bay scattered with islands and icebergs.
-The Upernavik Museum, the oldest in Greenland, contains an interesting collection of local art, and the region has an interesting Norse heritage, thought to be the northern limit of Viking exploration.
+The Upernavik Museum, the oldest in Greenland, contains an impressive collection of local art, and the region has an interesting Norse heritage, thought to be the northern limit of Viking exploration.

 The spectacular Ilulissat ice fjord is a UNESCO World Heritage Site, and it's the source of the many icebergs that float out across Disko Bay.
 The town of Ilulissat itself is Greenland’s third largest settlement, and activities on offer here include dog sledding and whale watching.

 Disko Bay is one of Greenland’s most spectacular sights, where calving glaciers send huge icebergs floating out across the water.
 These bergs can be several kilometres in length, and are sculpted into weird and wonderful shapes by the weather.
 Whatever you do, don’t forget your camera!